Stradivarius: Instruments

-While only about 650 original Stradivari instruments (harps, guitars, violas, cellos, violins) survive, thousands of violins have been made in tribute to Stradivari, copying his model and bearing labels that read "Stradivarius".
+Stradivari made mainly violins but also violas, cellos, and some plucked string instruments (five guitars, two mandolins, and one harp are known).
+About 650 original Stradivarius instruments have survived.
+Thousands of violins have been made in tribute to Stradivari, copying his model and bearing labels that read "Stradivarius".
 The presence of a Stradivarius label does not confirm that the instrument is a genuine work of Stradivari.